-- The first phase of the Scheme was governed by two Treasury Directions covering claims submitted between 1 March 2020 and 21 May 2020 (First Direction) and between 22 May 2020 and 30 June 2020 (Second Direction). - The second phase of the Scheme was governed by a Treasury Direction covering claims submitted between 1 July 2020 and 31 October 2020 (Third Direction). - The third phase of the Scheme is governed by a new Treasury Direction covering claims submitted between 1 November 2020 and 31 January 2021 (Fourth Direction). - The fourth phase of the Scheme will be governed by a further Treasury Direction governing claims submitted between 1 February 2021 and 31 March 2021.
-This has not yet been published.
+- The first phase of the Scheme was governed by two Treasury Directions covering claims submitted between 1 March 2020 and 21 May 2020 (First Direction) and between 22 May 2020 and 30 June 2020 (Second Direction). - The second phase of the Scheme was governed by a Treasury Direction covering claims submitted between 1 July 2020 and 31 October 2020 (Third Direction). - The third phase of the Scheme is governed by a new Treasury Direction covering claims submitted between 1 November 2020 and 31 January 2021 (Fourth Direction).
+A further Treasury Direction governing claims submitted between 1 February 2021 and 30 April 2021 has yet to be published.

-The Fourth Direction is supplemented by eleven pieces of non-binding HMRC guidance (together, the Guidance):
+The Fourth Direction is supplemented by ten pieces of non-binding HMRC guidance (together, the Guidance):